Lafayette-FSAE/scada/manual.md

 - `output`: the name of the data being generated
 - `arguments`: a list of the data needed as arguments

 Because the calibrator operates only on data within the Redis cache, `output` and `arguments` should both contain Redis keys.
-These can be any string in theory, but, by convention, consist of all lower case characters, and are organized into heirarchies via the `:` character.
+These can be any string in theory, but, by convention, consist of all lower case characters, and are organized into hierarchies via the `:` character.
 (For example, all keys that store data about the TSI take the form `tsi:*`)

 It is important that the keys written in the arguments list correspond to those those written in the data section of the `config.yaml` file.
 Otherwise, the sorter and calibrator will not agree on where to look for data.
 It is also important to ensure the output key does not conflict with any other input or output keys.